 Simply put, carotenoids are responsible for the pigmentation of some of your favorite foods like carrots, squash, sweet potatoes, grapefruit and so much more!
 Foods colored bright red, yellow and orange are generally high in carotenoids.
-Although greens like spinach and kale are also shown to be high in carotenoids.
+However, greens like spinach and kale are also contain a lot of carotenoids.

 Carotenoids are a crucial part of keeping plants and vegetables healthy; and in turn, they do the same for us.